Customizing WordPress: A comparison of approaches

 We’ve come a long way since the days when every web page was a wall of text with very little, if any, interactivity.
 Those of us who had early blogs on WordPress, Tumblr, and LiveJournal remember the text entry boxes and inserting lines of code to change the color, add italics, or even break up the text into paragraphs.
 But not everyone did this, and it’s by no means an expectation that everyone who enters content on a website today understands the evolution from that to what we work with now.

 With this in mind, we design and configure WordPress sites to meet our clients’ unique content management needs.
 No matter the approach, we can use Advanced Custom Fields (ACFs) to allow users to change heading levels, colors, padding/margins, or any other desired design details on each page.
 For example, the person entering content can choose from predefined colors labeled as “primary,” “secondary,” or another brand color rather than allowing them to choose from any color.
-This gives you more freedom and control than a prebuilt, interactive pagebuilder while still remaining consistent and adhering to your branding.
+This WordPress plugin gives you more freedom and control than a prebuilt, interactive pagebuilder while still remaining consistent and adhering to your branding.

 We’ve worked with many clients across industries, and while each of them has different markets, data, and purposes for their websites, there are a couple of ways to manage content that we find ourselves revisiting over and over again: